1744 English cricket season: Other eleven-a-side matches

 The River Thames at Moulsey Hurst, a popular sporting venue in the 18th century.

 Reports have survived of three earlier matches between teams called England and Kent.
 Two of these took place in May at unknown venues and both were won by Kent.
 They later became the subject of a 1748 court case over unpaid gambling debts.
 The famous match on 18 June was the return to one on Friday, 15 June at Coxheath Common.
 Details of this match, including the result, are unknown.
-The Kent team challenged "eleven pick'd from any part of England".
+Kent challenged "eleven pick'd from any part of England".

-Also in May, an England team was twice matched against Surrey.
+Also in May, England was twice matched against Surrey.
 The first was played at Moulsey Hurst on Monday, 14 May, and Surrey won by four runs.
 The return on the 21st was played at the Artillery Ground but no details, including the result, have been found.
 A newspaper announcement before the second match warned spectators against encroaching onto the field of play and bringing dogs into the ground.

 During the season, there were three matches which modern sources have labelled Two Elevens as each involved unnamed teams.
 The first of these matches took place at the Artillery Ground on Thursday, 5 July.
 It is known that spectators had to pay sixpence – the earliest recorded admission charge.
 The second match began at Moulsey Hurst on Friday, 6 July, and was unfinished.
 Overnight, one team led by 31 runs with two second innings wickets standing.
 Play continued at the Artillery Ground on the 7th with admission reduced to the "usual" twopence.
 Near the end of the season on Wednesday, 19 September, the Artillery Ground staged "a great match between 22 of the best players from Kent, Surrey, Sussex and London".

 Duppas Hill Recreation Ground, near Croydon.